PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 10:00:43
+Last updated: 2024-04-09 10:01:16
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow